-Savings plans may be offered in certain countries in which the respective sub-fund has been authorized.
-In such case, additional information about these plans will be available from the Management Company and from the respective sales agents in the distribution countries of the respective sub-fund.
-The offering of savings plans for a given sub-fund shall be indicated (if applicable) in the special section of the Sales Prospectus below.
+Regular savings or withdrawal plans are offered in certain countries in which the respective sub-fund has been authorized.
+Additional information about these plans is available at any time from the Management Company and from the respective sales agents in the countries of distribution of the respective sub-fund.